Saybayry/about/README.md

 I am currently a student

-i can create game on godot engen, i can write shader on glsl i can creat web serwis at djngo or java swing
+i can create game on godot engen, i can write shader on glsl

+i can create web serwis at django or java swing